The directions of conscience are infallible when they demand from us not that we affirm our animal personality, but sacrifice it.

 — Fyodor Strakhov

-The satisfaction we experience after every selfless deed depends on the fact that this deed, flowing from a direct recognition of our own being in the other, in turn confirms that we were right to have recognized that our true self exists not just in our personality, not just in this separate phenomenon, but in all living things.
+The satisfaction we experience after every selfless deed rests on the fact that this deed, flowing from a direct recognition of our own being in the other, in turn confirms that we were right to have recognized that our true self exists not just in our personality, not just in this separate phenomenon, but in all living things.
 And just as selfishness constrains the heart, this consciousness gives it space.
 Selfishness focuses all our interests on our separate personality, with the result being that our cognition constantly paints us a picture of countless dangers that threaten this personality at all times, making our general mood that of anxiety and unease.
 On the other hand, simply being aware of the fact that all living things are our own being to the same degree as our own personality, spreads our interest over all living things and gives our heart space.
-As a consequence of such a decrease in self-centeredness, our anxiety is curbed by being cut at its root; hence a calm, confident joy, which gives one a virtuous disposition and a clear conscience, hence a more vital sensation of joy at every good deed, clarifying to us the basis of this sentiment.
+As a consequence of such a decrease in self-centeredness, our anxiety is curbed by being cut at its root; thence a calm, confident joy, which gives one a virtuous disposition and a clear conscience, thence a more vital sensation of joy at every good deed, clarifying to us the basis of this sentiment.
 An egotist feels alone amid foreign and hostile phenomena, and all he cares about is his own welfare.
-But a kind person lives in a world of friendly beings; the good of every one of them is his own good.
+But a kind person lives in a world of friendly beings; the good of every one of them is also his own.

 — Schopenhauer